 There are direct flights to Corfu, Kefalonia and Zakynthos from several European airports.
 If you are already in Athens, you can take a short domestic flight to these three islands.

 People travelling in their own vehicle can get a ferry to the Ionian islands from Patra, Kyllini or Igoumenitsa ports.
-Lefkada is an exception, as it’s connected to the mainland through a bridge.
+Lefkada is connected to the Greek mainland through a bridge, so you don’t need to take a ferry.

-Island-hopping around the Ionian islands isn’t always straightforward.
-You can check all ferry routes and book your tickets on Ferryscanner.
+Island-hopping around the Ionian islands isn’t always straightforward, but it’s possible.
+You can check ferry routes and book your tickets on Ferryscanner, or visit a local travel agent when on the islands already.

 Many visitors choose to go on a sailing trip around the Ionians.
 As the Ionian Sea is much calmer than the Aegean, they are an ideal island group to explore by sea.